olcf/olcf-user-docs/systems/summit_user_guide.rst

 File Systems
 ------------

-Summit is connected to an IBM Spectrum Scale™ filesystem providing 250PB of storage capacity with a peak write speed of 2.5 TB/s.
+Summit is connected to an IBM Spectrum Scale™ filesystem named Alpine2.
 Summit also has access to the center-wide NFS-based filesystem (which provides user and project home areas) and has access to the center’s High Performance Storage System (HPSS) for user and project archival storage.